dariobotas/protractor-qa-challenge/README.md

 the files to work with Page Object and Cucumber, I needed to search about it. </p>
 <p>That's where i found this article https://medium.com/@amitprabhu/cucumber-with-protractor-275552fd32d9 (and a few others and videos as well) that helped me to understand how to work with it.</p>
 <p>These and other fonts/resources like stackoverflow helped me to automate as per requested.</p>
-<p>2º Automate in this ways make sense to me and helped to learn easy and understand how to automate with protractor.</p>
+<p>2º Automate in this ways make sense to me and helped to learn and understand how to automate with protractor.</p>